OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowDynamicTable.md

 * this property is a wrapper that lists the content of each `row` on the `table`

 * `title`:
-  * this is a wrapper for the value associated to the `key` property
+  * this is the name to be displayed as the header of the first column
   * this value MUST be the same as the one defined inside of the `columns` properties.
 In this particular example the value of the `key` property was set to `title`

    * `title`:
     * this property contains a value to display on the row of the `table`

 * `type`:
-  * this is a wrapper for the `type` property
+  * this is the name to be displayed as the header of the second column
   * this value MUST be the same as the one defined inside of the `columns` properties.
 In this particular example the value of the `key` property was set to `type`

    * `title`:
       * this property contains a value to display on the `table`

 * `published`:
-  * this is a wrapper for the `published` property
+  * this is the name to be displayed as the header of the third column
   * this value MUST be the same as the one defined inside of the `columns` properties.
 In this particular example the value of the `key` property was set to `published`

   * `title`:
       * this property contains a value to display on the `table`

 * `download`:
-  * this is a wrapper for the `published` property
+  * this is the name to be displayed as the header of the fourth column
   * this value MUST be the same as the one defined inside of the `columns` properties.
 In this particular example the value of the `key` property was set to `download`
   * Inside of this wrapper it has been defined some extra properties: